 When beginning the journey of restoring digital privacy, some people get overwhelmed with all the work involved, and perhaps give up.
 Don’t let that be you.
 Understand that you don’t need to do everything right away.
 Instead, start small and go step by step at your own pace.
 With each step in the process, you get more security and control over your personal data, which is a small victory.

 So don’t be overwhelmed and remember that there’s no “one size fits all” with this process.
 Even small changes, such as using a private search engine and a privacy-focused browser, are victories.
 So push on in your quest for more privacy and celebrate each step of the journey.

 Note: The lists below are not necessarily in rank order.
 Choose the best products and services based on your own unique needs.

 When it comes to privacy, using Google search is not a good idea.
 When you use their search engine, Google is recording your IP address, search terms, user agent, and often a unique identifier, which is stored in cookies.

-Here are a few Google search alternatives:
+Here are eight Google search alternatives to consider: